qdm12/Devops_RESTful/README.md

 ### A) Build and run it on Vagrant
 1. Make sure to follow the steps of **III - Obtain the source code and minimum requirements**.
 2. Enter `vagrant up && vagrant ssh` (this will install the box, docker etc.)
-3. Enter `cd /vagrant && docker build -t docker-portfoliomgmt .` (in the virtual machine you just logged in)
+3. Enter `cd /vagrant` (in the virtual machine you just logged in)
+4. Enter `docker build -t docker-portfoliomgmt .`
   - **Don't forget the '.' !**
   - This builds a Docker image `docker-portfoliomgmt` from the `Dockerfile` description file.
   - You can list your local Docker images with `docker images` to make sure it was created.